 Why do landlords demand a Schufa statement?

-Do I have to submit the Schufa statement?
+Do I have to hand in a Schufa report?

 What is a Schufa inquiry?